Michael Moore, Founder & Agent

 After two years at Paradigm, Moore founded Michael Moore Agency under the umbrella of Smart Magna, a global literary and visual media agency headquartered in Athens, with additional offices in Berlin and Barcelona.
 Together with business partner, Alex Constantinides, Moore represents writers, composers, directors, designers, choreographers, and music directors in all areas of the entertainment industry.

 Moore is and/or has previously been a member of The Broadway League, The League of American Symphony Orchestras, Opera America, The Point Foundation, a board member of the Ojai Playwrights Conference, Western Arts Alliance, The Performing Arts Exchange, and the Association of Performing Arts Presenters.
 He is a graduate of the University of Kansas, with a B.A. in theatre, and a lot of French.
-He is currently enrolled as a J.D. candidate at Fordham Law School and will graduate in May 2018.
+Michael holds a J.D. degree from Fordham Law School.

 Kevin Pope, Director of Operations & Contract Management